abel-reji/quote-tool/README.md

 # Quote Generator Tool

-A lightweight internal quoting application built with **Python (Flask)** that allows sales engineers to quickly generate professional PDF quotes, track quote history, and manage quote defaults.
+A lightweight internal quoting application built with **Python (Flask)** that allows users to quickly generate professional PDF quotes, track quote history, and manage quote defaults.

 The tool provides a simple browser interface for creating quotes,